matn7/Google-Platform-Notes/gcp/SecurityAndNetworkingPracticeTest.md

 - :white_check_mark: **Service account**

 ```
-Service accounts are designed to give applications or VMs permission to perform tasks.
+* Service accounts are designed to give applications or VMs permission to perform tasks.
-Billing accounts are for associating charges with a payment method.
+* Billing accounts are for associating charges with a payment method.
-Folders are part of resource hierarchies and have nothing to do with enabling an application to perform a task.
+* Folders are part of resource hierarchies and have nothing to do with enabling an application to perform a task.
-Messaging accounts are a fictitious option.
+* Messaging accounts are a fictitious option.
 ```

 **Question 29: You are configuring a load balancer and want to implement private load balancing.
 Which option would you select?**

-- **Only Between My VMs**
+- :white_check_mark: **Only Between My VMs**
 - Enable Private
 - Disable Public
 - Local Only

 ```
-In the console there is an option to select between From Internet To My VMs and Only Between My VMs.
+In the console there is an option to select between 'From Internet To My VMs' and 'Only Between My VMs'.
 This is the option to indicate private or public.
 Other options are all fictitious parameters.
 ```